 A big question about note-taking is which form is the best: handwritten, using an iPad or tablet, or on a laptop.

-ResearchOpens in a new tab. has shown that handwritten notes are better for learning because when students type, they transcribe the lecture more instead of focusing on the main idea and reframing them to write in their notes.
+Research has shown that handwritten notes are better for learning because when students type, they transcribe the lecture more instead of focusing on the main idea and reframing them to write in their notes.

 Writing your notes by hand also makes it easier to create visuals and prevents the distractions that are possible when using a device (hello, social media).